-2.2.3 Measurement errors
+2.2.3.
+Measurement error

 The survey is conducted by reporting units filling out/submitting an electronic form.
-Some of the received printed forms are entered by statisticians of the Investment Unit of the CBS, regional statistical offices and the administrative authority of the City of Zagreb responsible for official statistics, by filling out the e-form in the same way as a reporting unit.
+Some of the received printed forms are entered by statisticians of the Investment Unit of the CBS and regional statistical offices by filling out the e-form in the same way as a reporting unit.